All Episodes

 So I was like, you know what?

-This right up my alley alley.
+This right up my alley.

-I've done a murder for higher case before when I was on a job, and that's essentially what this is.
+I've done a murder for hire case before when I was on a job.

-This comes out a couple days ago.
+This comes out a couple of days ago.

 Some other big headlines.

-Give me ones In the chat, if you guys can hear the YouTube video, by the way.
+Give me ones in the chat if you guys can hear the YouTube video, by the way.

 You want to get you to some other big headlines that we are following now.